AyangMaria/AyangMaria/README.md

 - 👋 Hi, I’m @AyangMaria
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning HTML, CSS and PHP
+- 🌱 I’m currently learning HTML, CSS and other relevant technologies
-- 💞️ I’m looking to collaborate on various web development projects
+- 💞️ I’m looking to collaborate on various insightful projects
 - 📫 How to reach me ...

 <!---